freqtrade/freqtrade/docs/strategy-callbacks.md

 ## Bot loop start

-A simple callback which is called once at the start of every bot throttling iteration (roughly every 5 seconds, unless configured differently).
+A simple callback which is called once at the start of every bot throttling iteration in dry/live mode (roughly every 5 seconds, unless configured differently) or once per candle in backtest/hyperopt mode.
 This can be used to perform calculations which are pair independent (apply to all pairs), loading of external data, etc.

 ``` python